checkuponme/info/SPOKE_GUIDE.md

 ## Opt-out message

 You can set the default opt-out message that auto-fills the message field when texters use the opt-out feature.

-## Texting hours

-You can enforce [texting hours](#texting-hours) across all campaigns by turning on this feature.
-This prevents you from disturbing contacts outside of these hours.
-Each campaign has its own set of texting hours that you specify on the campaign settings page.

 ## Assemble Numbers API key